How does HappyRun G300 Pro and Freego X2 Electric Dirt Bike Compare?

 Let's dive deeper into these two models - HappyRun G300 Pro vs. Freego X2.
 First of all, the price is a key point, their price difference is only $100.
 The price of Freego X2 is $2399.
 HappyRun G300 Pro is priced at $2,599, but sometimes there are coupons for $100 or $200 off and the price is the same as Freego X2.

-HappyRun G300 Pro supports fast charging and can reach 80% in just 2.5 hours, while the Freego X2 which still comes with a 2A charger and takes 13-15 hours for a full charge.
-HappyRun's fast charging has a clear advantage and greatly reduces charging time.
+Charging time is also a critical difference.
+The G300 Pro supports fast charging and reaches 80% in just 2.5 hours, while the Freego X2 still relies on a slower 2A charger that takes 13–15 hours to fully recharge.

 Side-by-Side Comparison: